veneresabrina/ChimerDriver/README.md

 ### Testing
 The command line arguments are the same used for the training phase with the exception of the first one which will be "test" instead of "train".

-Test the model using the prostate and breast samples provided in the use_case folder.
-Train the model on training_set.csv, test it on the samples belonging to the SRR***.csv files.
+Test the model using the prostate and breast samples provided in the *use_cases_brest_prostate* folder.
+Train the model on training_set.csv, test it on the samples belonging to the SRR***.csv files listed below.
 No samples provided to validate the model during training therefore the training will stop after 500 epochs.
-Any subset of feature is considered and reduced with the random forest characterized by a threshold of 0.0005.
+Each subset of feature is considered and the number of features is reduced with the random forest characterized by a threshold of 0.0005.
 The learning rate is 0.001 and the dropout is 0.2.
 ```
 python ChimerDriver.py test use_cases_breast_prostate/training_set.csv use_cases_breast_prostate/X_SRR064286.csv+use_cases_breast_prostate/X_SRR064287.csv+use_cases_breast_prostate/X_SRR064438.csv+use_cases_breast_prostate/X_SRR064439.csv+use_cases_breast_prostate/X_SRR064440.csv+use_cases_breast_prostate/X_SRR064441.csv+use_cases_breast_prostate/X_SRR496597.csv+use_cases_breast_prostate/X_SRR496595.csv+use_cases_breast_prostate/X_SRR496481.csv .
 500 forest all 0.0005 0.001 0.2
 ```